miguelac123/miguelac123/README.md

-👋 Hi, my name is Miguel
+👋 Hi, my name is Miguel!

 I have 4 years of experience in customer service and technical support, and a BA in psychology.
 I really enjoy helping others and making their lives easier.
 My passion for technology and psychology has led me to UX research, a field that I look forward transitioning into.